mateusz-osetek/php-logger/README.md

 <b>Send file as attachment by email (powered by PHPMailer)</b><br/>
 If you want to use file sending first you must set up some constants in `MailerClient.php` about your mail server and mail account.
-When you done that you can use `sendAsAttachemnt()` method for sending log files in email attachment by using that simple line of code:
+When you done that you can use `sendAsAttachment()` method for sending log files in email attachment by using that simple line of code:

 ```php
 $logger->sendAsAttachment('somebody@email.com');